siananigans/Data-mining/docs/proposal/proposal.md

 ### Learning Challenges

+The nature of this project is research based meaning we are expecting to succeed with our analysis but also find unexpected results that may hinder our progress.
+However we hope to learn from these and use them to our advantage.

 New Tech:

 - Jupyter notebook: A open-source web app for creating and sharing documents.
 The notebooks will be very useful for equations and visulizations and also for sharing the notebooks between us.